rebelvg/framework.VR/readme.txt

 Teams available - 1 to 4, team 5 is reserved for squad command network.
 So in total you can have 6 squads with 4 fireteams per squad which is more than enough which can cover up to 96 players (not counting any command players).
 Colors will be applied automatically.

-Radios are now automatically added to any vehicle.
-To add radio to an object use the line below.
-0 = [this] execVM "musicRadio\radioInit.sqf";
-Script will automatically detect if the object is a vehicle or a static object and will act accordingly.
-To start the radio use ace-interaction menu.

 Framework supports per-side loadouts.
 Visit mission\loadouts folder.